Jevíčko: Geography

 Jevíčko is located about 22 km southeast of Svitavy and 47 km north of Brno.
 The eastern part of the municipal territory with the town proper lies in the Boskovice Furrow depression.
-The western part extends into the Podorlická Uplands and includes the highest point of Jevíčko, the hill Křenovské hradisko at 571 m above sea level.
+The western part extends into the Orlické Foothills and includes the highest point of Jevíčko, the hill Křenovské hradisko at 571 m above sea level.

-Jevíčko is located on the Malonínský Stream.
-The stream flows into the Jevíčka River, which partly creates the eastern border of the municipal territory.
+Jevíčko is situated on the stream Malonínský potok.
+The stream flows into the Jevíčka River, which partly forms the eastern border of the municipal territory.
 North of the town is the Finsterl Deep, an artificially created body of water with islands and peninsulas serving as a biocentre.

 History

 Jevíčko was founded in the first half of the 13th century on the trade route from Olomouc to Prague.
 The first written mention of Jevíčko is from 1249.
-In 1258, Jevíčko was promoted to a royal town by Ottokar II.
+In 1258, Jevíčko was promoted to a royal town by King Ottokar II.
 It was owned by the kings until 1499.

 The town had a significant Jewish community.
 The community began to form from the 15th century and in the mid-19th century, Jews made up a third of the population.

+Demographics

+Transport

+There are no railways or major roads passing through the town.